Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 ></iframe>

 The histogram shows that the distribution of kills difference at 15mins is normal.
 This suggests that the data is normally distributed and well-behanved.

+Below is also a univariate analysis of gamelength.

+<iframe
+  src="assets/univariate_game_length.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histrogram shows that the distribution is almost nearly normal despite slightly skewness to the right, but overall the gamelength is noramlly distributed.